-- ▶ EO S-3-05 was signed in 2005, which directed California to reduce statewide GHG emissions to 1990 levels by 2020 and to 80 percent below 1990 levels by 2050.
+▶ EO S-3-05 was signed in 2005, which directed California to reduce statewide GHG emissions to 1990 levels by 2020 and to 80 percent below 1990 levels by 2050.
 A year later, the Global Warming Solutions Act of 2006, also known as Assembly Bill (AB) 32, was passed, establishing regulatory, reporting, and market mechanisms to achieve quantifiable reductions in GHG emissions.
 AB 32 put a cap on GHGs and set a target of reducing statewide emissions to 1990 levels by 2020.
-In 2008, the California Air Resources Board (CARB) developed the Climate Change Scoping Plan: A Framework for Change (2008 Scoping Plan) as part of its role in implementing AB 32 and EO S-3-05.
+In 2008, the

+California Air Resources Board (CARB) developed the Climate Change Scoping Plan: A Framework for Change (2008 Scoping Plan) as part of its role in implementing AB 32 and EO S-3-05.
 The 2008 Scoping Plan, along with its update in 2014, described the approach California would take to reduce GHG emissions to achieve reduction targets and goals.
 In 2016, California achieved the AB 32 target of reducing GHG emissions to 1990 levels, 4 years ahead of schedule, based on its reported statewide 2016 inventory.
-The annual statewide GHG inventories for 2017-2020 have shown that the state continues to achieve the AB 32 target. - ▶ In September 2016, Senate Bill (SB) 32 codified into statute the midterm 2030 target of 40 percent below 1990 levels by 2030.
+The annual statewide GHG inventories for 2017-2020 have shown that the state continues to achieve the AB 32 target.

+- ▶ In September 2016, Senate Bill (SB) 32 codified into statute the midterm 2030 target of 40 percent below 1990 levels by 2030.
 In November 2017, CARB published California's 2017 Climate Change Scoping Plan Update (2017 Scoping Plan), which lays out the framework for achieving the 2030 target as established in SB 32.
-The 2017 Scoping Plan identifies GHG reductions by emissions sector to achieve a statewide emissions level that is 40 percent below 1990 levels by 2030. - ► The California Climate Crisis Act, also known as AB 1279, was signed in September 2022 and further established the State's GHG emissions reduction targets to 85 percent reduction in anthropogenic emissions below 1990 levels by 2045 and net zero GHG emissions by 2045. - ▶ Pursuant to AB 1279, CARB's 2022 Scoping Plan for Achieving Carbon Neutrality (2022 Scoping Plan) reports statewide GHG emissions for eight sectors: agriculture, residential and commercial, electric power, high global warming potential (GWP) gases, industrial, recycling and waste, transportation, and Cap-and-Trade.
+The 2017 Scoping Plan identifies GHG reductions by emissions sector to achieve a statewide emissions level that is 40 percent below 1990 levels by 2030. - ▶ California's Short-Lived Climate Pollutant Reduction Strategy, otherwise known as SB 1383, was signed into law in September 2016 to reduce methane emissions by requiring the reduction of organic waste disposed of in landfills and expanding upon existing commercial recycling mandates.
+Specific targets for SB 1383 include: (1) reducing statewide disposal or organic waste 75 percent by 2025 (based on 2014 levels); and (2) recovering at least 20 percent of currently disposed surplus edible food by 2025. - ▶ The California Climate Crisis Act, also known as AB 1279, was signed in September 2022 and further established the State's GHG emissions reduction targets to 85 percent reduction in anthropogenic emissions below 1990 levels by 2045 and net zero GHG emissions by 2045. - Pursuant to AB 1279, CARB's 2022 Scoping Plan for Achieving Carbon Neutrality (2022 Scoping Plan) reports statewide GHG emissions for eight sectors: agriculture, residential and commercial, electric power, high global warming potential (GWP) gases, industrial, recycling and waste, transportation, and Cap-and-Trade.
 The 2022 Scoping Plan reports the 1990 emission levels and ranges of reductions needed to meet the goals of AB 1279.